maxi07/ScanSync/README.md

 - **Redundancy**: Reliable document handling with RabbitMQ.
 - **Multiple Sync Targets**: Flexibility to sync across various locations.

+## Why this project?
+I ran into the following issue: I wanted to scan a document using a regular network scanner, OCR that file and move it automatically to SharePoint or OneDrive.
+There are ver expensive scanners that do have that option, but buying new hardware was out of scope.
+Then there also is 3rd party software, but it usually requires paid cloud services and subscriptions: Not suitable for a small business or even personal use.
+Therefore this application, that enables you to use a regular network scanner, make the document searchable by running OCR and then automatically pushing it into your desired OneDrive location.
+No big hastle, everything local and for free (except the optional OpenAI file naming, but the cost is in the cents.)

 ## 📦 Installation